VitaliiMYKH/my_taxi_service/README.md

 ## Description:
 Here are simple implementation of taxi service app.
+The system user is the driver.
+The driver can sign up and if he already signed up - sign in.
+The driver can view all information about available cars and drivers assigned to them.
+Basic CRUD operations are available.

+The project has an N-tier structure and consists of:
+- the database layer,
+- the DAO layer for interaction with the database,
+- the service layer which contains the business logic,
+- and the presentation layer.

 ## User can interact with our application by:
 - Authentication or register Driver